xavibenjamin/theboldreport.net/_posts/2016-04-28-review-human-solution-uplift-desk.markdown

 We sit about 8 hours a day, and anything to minimize that is a good thing.
 Plus, my motto this year is: Live Healthy.
 Buying a standing desk is only one of the changes I've been trying to make.

 ## Criteria
- Before I tell you why I love the desk I bought, I thought I'd tell how I went evaluating the options.
+ Before I tell you why I love the desk I bought, I thought I'd tell you how I went about evaluating the options.

  - **Price** - One of the biggest considerations here is price.
 It's understood that something like this is an investment, but you still want something in a reasonable range.
  - **Quality build** - I had a cheap desk.
 Most of the time, you get what you pay for.
 I wanted a more stable desk, with well-made hardware that'll last.